 When my family moved to Charlotte over thirty years ago, our neighborhood did not have a pool, so we spent our first two summers running through the sprinkler and playing “Nestea Plunge” by pouring buckets of water on ourselves in the driveway.
 Ahhh, the memories!
 By the time I turned eight, our neighborhood pool opened, and my mom was one of the women who got an official swim team up and running.
-(Kind of ironic as I look back now, considering she never knew how to swim until I taught her a few years ago!)
+(Kind of ironic as I look back now, considering she never knew how to swim until I taught her when she was 55!)
 We only had about 60 kids on our team at good old Sardis Forest, and we looked pretty pitiful because we had no swim caps or goggles.
 Our diving blocks were hand-made by my dad, and no one had any clue what they were doing, but we were pumped up!
 We lost every single swim meet that year and I think the next year as well, but none of that mattered.

 I can’t remember when it finally happened, but there finally came a morning when I was handed a ribbon – a yellow fourth place ribbon in breaststroke!
 You would have thought I won an Olympic medal.
 I was thrilled.
 As you can imagine, my sister had an entire wall of her room filled with red and blue ribbons and I had my one yellow ribbon hanging proudly on my bedroom door.
 I worked so hard for that, and no one gave it to me because they felt sorry for me, or handed me a ribbon just for participating.
 I earned it, and it meant so much.

 I hope I’ve inspired a few of you to give swim team a shot with your children this summer and I am sure it will give your family many of the same fond memories that it gives mine.

 Let us know if you share similar memories from your childhood, or if your children will be participating in swim team this year.
-For a list of local pools, click here!
+For a list of local pools, click here.